smshuai/DriverPower/README.md

 ## How to use DriverPower
-If you only have somatic mutations (in hg19) at hand and would like to find drivers in well-annotated regions.
-Please use our [example data](https://figshare.com/projects/DriverPower_Dataset/36065) and follow the [tutorial](https://driverpower.readthedocs.org/en/latest/tutorial.html).
+If you only have somatic mutations (in hg19) at hand and would like to find drivers in well-annotated regions, please use our [example data](https://figshare.com/projects/DriverPower_Dataset/36065) and follow the [tutorial](https://driverpower.readthedocs.org/en/latest/tutorial.html).

 ## Citation